This quick article will explain some of the common questions regarding blocking statistics and blocking flow view.

 DNS entries not found will show up as blocked.

-- What does the statics mean?
+- What do the Block statistics mean?

 - What are the blocked flows?